cspotcode/LinuxShell/README.md

-Scripts, profile configs, and all the other little things that make the Linux / Mac shell feel like home.
+Scripts, profile configs, and all the other little things that make the bash shell feel like home.

 | Dir | Purpose |
 |---|---|